fluent-cms/fluent-cms/doc/readme-parts/040-graphQL-query.md

 ]
 ```

-- If `hasNextPage` is `true`, use the cursor to retrieve the next page:
+- If `hasNextPage` of the last record is `true`, use the cursor to retrieve the next page:
   [https://fluent-cms-admin.azurewebsites.net/api/queries/TeacherQuery?limit=3&last=eyJpZCI6NX0](https://fluent-cms-admin.azurewebsites.net/api/queries/TeacherQuery?limit=3&last=eyJpZCI6NX0)

-- Similarly, if `hasPreviousPage` is `true`, use the cursor to retrieve the previous page:
+- Similarly, if `hasPreviousPage` of the first record is `true`, use the cursor to retrieve the previous page:
   [https://fluent-cms-admin.azurewebsites.net/api/queries/TeacherQuery?limit=3&first=eyJpZCI6Nn0](https://fluent-cms-admin.azurewebsites.net/api/queries/TeacherQuery?limit=3&first=eyJpZCI6Nn0)

 ---